Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • The same AiMesh support (for the most part).

-• You can restore a router using a setting backup file of either firmware.
+• You can restore a router using a settings backup file for either firmware.
 And, just like stock firmware, you can restore the settings of one router to another.
 Depending on the routers involved, some settings might not be carried over in this case.

 • The Asus Router mobile app (made by Asus) also works with a router running Merlin.